-MP-Rajasthan on very high alert following terror threat
+MP, Rajasthan on very high alert following terror threat

 New Delhi, Aug 21: A high state of alert is in place in Madhya Pradesh after intelligence reports suggested the presence of an ISI agent and four others.